 - Missed deliveries.

-Naturally, all data is exportable in PDF, Excel, or JSON.
+All data from the Track-POD analytics dashboard is exportable in PDF, Excel, or JSON.
 Alongside the columns with analytics, you can see results by KPI.

 - Delivery in full – your share of successful deliveries + a pie chart with reasons for rejection.